-Primary sclerosing cholangitis (PSC) is patchy inflammation, fibrosis, and strictures of the bile ducts that has no known cause.
-However, 80% of patients with PSC also have inflammatory bowel disease, most often ulcerative colitis.
-Other associated conditions include connective tissue disorders, autoimmune disorders, and immunodeficiency syndromes, sometimes complicated by opportunistic infections.
+Primary sclerosing cholangitis (PSC) is patchy inflammation, fibrosis, and strictures of the bile ducts, which has no known cause.
+However, most patients with PSC also have inflammatory bowel disease, most often ulcerative colitis.
+Other associated conditions include systemic rheumatic disorders, autoimmune disorders, and immunodeficiency syndromes, sometimes complicated by opportunistic infections.
 Fatigue and pruritus develop insidiously and progressively.
 Diagnosis is by cholangiography (magnetic resonance cholangiopancreatography [MRCP] or endoscopic retrograde cholangiopancreatography [ERCP]).
 Liver transplantation is indicated for advanced disease.

 (See also Overview of Biliary Function.)

 PSC is the most common form of sclerosing cholangitis.
-Most (70%) patients with PSC are men.
-Mean age at diagnosis is 40 years.
+Most (about two-thirds) patients with PSC are men (1).
+Peak age at diagnosis is between 25 and 45 years.

 Etiology of Primary Sclerosing Cholangitis

-Although the cause is unknown, primary sclerosing cholangitis (PSC) is associated with inflammatory bowel disease, which is present in 70% of patients (1).
-About 5% of patients with ulcerative colitis and about 1% with Crohn disease develop primary sclerosing cholangitis (PSC).
-This association and the presence of several autoantibodies (eg, antinuclear antibodies [ANA] and perinuclear antineutrophilic antibodies [pANCA]) suggest immune-mediated mechanisms.
+Primary sclerosing cholangitis (PSC) is estimated to exist in up to 35 per 100,000 people, with a generally higher prevalence at higher latitudes (1).
+Although the cause is unknown, PSC is associated with inflammatory bowel disease (IBD), which is present in 60 to 90% of patients depending on region (1, 2).
+Approximately 2.5% of patients with ulcerative colitis and approximately 1% with Crohn disease have PSC (3).
+This association with IBD and the presence of several autoantibodies (eg, antinuclear antibodies [ANA] and perinuclear antineutrophilic antibodies [pANCA]) in patients with PSC suggest immune-mediated mechanisms.
 T cells appear to be involved in the destruction of the bile ducts, implying disordered cellular immunity.
-A genetic predisposition is suggested by a tendency for the disorder to develop in multiple family members and a higher frequency in people with HLAB8 and HLADR3, which are often correlated with autoimmune disorders.
-An unknown trigger (eg, bacterial infection, ischemic duct injury) presumably precipitates development of PSC in genetically predisposed people.
+A genetic predisposition is suggested by a tendency for the disorder to develop in multiple family members and a higher frequency in people with specific human leukocyte antigen types, most prominently B8and, which is often correlated with autoimmune disorders.
+An unknown trigger (eg, bacterial infection, ischemic duct injury) may precipitate development of PSC in genetically predisposed people.
+Other etiologic factors may include gut inflammation or leakage, bile homeostasis, and the gut microbiome.

 Symptoms and Signs of Primary Sclerosing Cholangitis

 Onset is usually insidious, with progressive fatigue and then pruritus.
-Up to 40% of patients can present with symptoms including abdominal pain, pruritis, diarrhea, jaundice, fatigue, and fevers (1).
+In a population-based study, the majority (57%) of patients presented with asymptomatic laboratory abnormalities; the remainder presented with symptoms including abdominal pain, pruritis, diarrhea, jaundice, fatigue, and fevers (1).
 Steatorrhea and deficiencies of fat-soluble vitamins can develop.
 Persistent jaundice harbingers advanced disease.
-Symptomatic gallstones and choledocholithiasis tend to develop in about 75% of patients (1).
+Symptomatic gallstones and choledocholithiasis tend to develop in approximately 50% of patients, and bacterial cholangitis in approximately 40% (1).

 Symptoms and signs references